jcu/cookbook/README.md

 ## Usage

-JCU Web Framework resources can be included in your project from JCU's official CDN in a similar manner to that of [BootstrapCDN](https://getbootstrap.com/docs/4.5/getting-started/download/#bootstrapcdn):
+JCU CookBook resources can be included in your project from JCU's official CDN in a similar manner to that of [BootstrapCDN](https://getbootstrap.com/docs/4.5/getting-started/download/#bootstrapcdn):